MorganDawe/tk_labels/README.md

 ![Configuration](/images/config.png)

+**Note** This is a protoype: The API base URL is configurable to allow switching between the test and production APIs.
+It would be best to make this a select.

 For the block to display the contenty type needs to contain a field with the machine name `field_notice_type` that maps to the badge to display.

 ![Field Creation](/images/field.png)

-**Note** This is a protoype: A better method would be a custom field type coupled with a taxonomy migrated during module installation.
+**Note** This is a protoype: A better method would be a custom multivalued field type coupled with a taxonomy migrated during module installation.

 ## Installation